 Some isolated lawsuits can result in capital gains tax.
 This is typically the case when the origin of the claim involves personal property.
 If the roofer you hired to repair your home does faulty work and your roof collapses a month later, this type of lawsuit money could fall into the category of capital gains.

-This could be a good deal because you’d be the charged long-term capital gains tax rate if you owned the property longer than a year.
+This could be a good deal because you’d be charged the long-term capital gains tax rate if you owned the property longer than a year.
 This tax rate is 15 percent for most people, and the most you would pay is 20 percent.
 If you've held the property for less than a year, then you'd be taxed according to your federal tax bracket.

 Taxation of Personal Injury Claims